junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 The hormone also makes the mucus at the opening of the womb very thick, which helps stop the sperm from getting inside the womb.

-Implants can be used by women who are breastfeeding, but should not be used by women who should not use any type of oral contraceptive (see p.289).
+Implants can be used by women who are breastfeeding, but should not be used by women who should not use any type of oral contraceptive (see [page 289](#page-289)).

 Jadelle has 2 tubes and prevents pregnancy for 5 years.